suixinsuo/olympus-protocol/docs/Using Components.md

 # Using Olympus components.

-[This is the second part of GetStarted tutorial.
-We use the same files as in the first part of the tutorial to demonstrate using Olympus components]
+[This is the second part of the GetStarted tutorial.
+We use the same files as in the first part of the tutorial to demonstrate how to use Olympus components]

-Olympus offers a great variety of components that allows us to increase the capability of any fund with only a few lines.
+Olympus offers a great variety of components that allows us to increase the capability of any fund/index with only a few lines of code.
 In this scenario we want to give some guarantee to our investors that their money is not going to be wasted in buy/sell transactions by the owner.
-We will allow the owner to only make operations on a concrete token once per week.
+We will allow the owner to only make transactions on a specific token once per week.

-In order to accomplish that, we need a set of new variables and logic.
+In order to accomplish this, we need a set of new variables and logic.
 We can also use the interface `LockerContainer` that will allow us to create any kind of timers in our fund.
 You can check the [LockerProvider ABI](http://broken-link) in the documentation.

 ## Adding a component in the protocol